Last Updated: September 29, 2023

 The Citi Double Cash has been our primary credit card since we first got it in 2020.
 2% back on all purchases, which is fantastic.
 The only times we don’t use this card are a) when we’re shooting for a minimum spend for a bonus on another card, or b) we can get more than 2% using another credit card (see below for examples).

-We’ve tried a couple other 2% back cards: Fidelity Rewards, and the Wells Fargo Active Cash, but they are terrible in terms of functionality compared to Citi (especially Fidelity’s) – the charge notifications are horribly late (like next day), and the websites are terrible compared to Citi (which has functionality on par with Chase and Capital One).
+We’ve tried a couple other 2% back cards: Fidelity Rewards, and the Wells Fargo Active Cash, but they are terrible in terms of functionality compared to Citi (especially Fidelity’s) – the charge notifications are horribly late (like next day, often in the middle of the night), and the websites are terrible compared to Citi (which has functionality on par with Chase and Capital One).
 I would not recommend those unfortunately.

 The Chase Freedom Flex card we primarily use for the 3% back at restaurants, but they sometimes have decent quarterly 5% cash back bonus categories.
 E.g. home improvement stores like Home Depot and Lowe’s, gas stations, groceries, Amazon, Walmart, etc. But you do have to keep track of what the bonus category is each quarter, which is a pain.
 I recommend creating a note of some kind on your phone so you can quickly check it if you can’t remember when paying for something.